manevpe/manager-1-2-1-guide/README.md

 (Bonus)
 ### 1-2-1s with Managers Reporting to You:
-One on ones where the report is also a manager are typically more "business" where the focus is on strategy, team health and project alignment.
+One on ones where the report is also a manager are typically more "business" and the focus is on strategy, team health and project alignment.
-Make sure to talk both about themself and about their team.
+Make sure to talk both about themselves and about their team.
 Some example questions about how they are managing their own team:
  - Who is the most important person on your team?
 Why?
  - Who is the most motivated?
 Who is the least motivated?
  - What motivates your team?
+ - How would you rate the team motivation and happiness right now?
+What can be done to improve it?
  - How would you describe the working culture in your team?
  - Tell me about the last time your team did a fun activity together outside of work?
- - How would you rate the team motivation and happiness right now?
-What can be done to improve it?
  - What could we do to improve the productivity of the team?
 What is the biggest obstacle?
  - What is the last milestone / achievement your team did?
 How did you recognize / celebrate it?
  - What is the workload on your team?
  - Is there somebody who is not pulling their own weight at the moment?
+What are you doing to improve the situation?
  - What are you doing to develop and grow the people on your team?
  - How are your 1-2-1s going with each member on your team?
  - Who on your team is the most helpful to others?
 Who needs the most help?
- - What direction are the teammbers aspiring to develop themselves?
+ - What are your team members' career development aspirations?

 ---